craftgear/civitai_prompt_scraper/README.md

 - It is slow as it downloads files one by one.
 - You can't close a tab while downloading.
 - It prioritizes downloading avif/webp.
-- On model pages, you can get only 10 preview images due to API restriction.

 ## 🌟Special Thanks